 A similar GEO-LEO inter-calibration (GSICS) method was applied to the GOES-15 Sounder IR bands to evaluate the radiometric calibration accuracy.
 Unlike the GEO-LEO inter-calibration for the GOES Imager data, the GOES vs. IASI collocation for the Sounder only occurs in the evening time.
-Figure 4.24 and Table 4.14 show the mean and standard deviation of the Tb bias to the IASI homogeneous scenes from 3 June 2010 to 3 August 2010 and compared with those of the other GOES satellites.
+Figure 4.24 and Table 4.15 show the mean and standard deviation of the Tb bias to the IASI homogeneous scenes from 3 June 2010 to 3 August 2010 and compared with those of the other GOES satellites.
 The results indicate that GOES-15 Sounder IR bands are well-calibrated and comparable with the other two GOES-N/O/P instruments during this period.
-The Tb bias of most bands less than 0.2 K, except for band-5 (0.48 K) and band-13 (0.40 K).
-GOES Sounder band-18 is not included due to its spectral coverage.
+The Tb bias of most bands is less than 0.2 K, except for band 5 (0.48 K) and band 13 (0.40 K).
+GOES Sounder band 18 is not included due to its spectral coverage.